 Cinema Sound Systems (CSS) SMPTE’s Cinema Sound Systems Technology Committee (TC-25CSS) is charged with the creation of SMPTE standards and recommended practices to address opportunities created by the many technical advances since cinema sound standards last were created, nearly 30 years ago.
 Through this work, the committee is striving to improve the quality and consistency of cinema sound, so that no matter which cinema you view a film in the experience is as close as possible to that of the mixing stage.

-In the mid 2000’s Japan’s National Broadcaster, NHK, asked SMPTE to standardize the basic parameters of a family of Ultra High Definition Television (UHDTV) formats, to provide a consistent basis for those doing development work in the field.
+In the mid-2000’s Japan’s National Broadcaster, NHK asked SMPTE to standardize the necessary parameters of a family of Ultra High Definition Television (UHDTV) formats, to provide a consistent basis for those doing development work in the field.

 Material eXchange Format (MXF) The changing technology of television production and digital services to viewers means the ways for moving content - program video and audio - in studios is changing too.
-There is now far greater use of IT-related products, such as servers, and also reliance on automation as well as the re-use and repurposing of materials has expanded.
+There is now far greater use of IT-related products, such as servers, and also reliance on automation, as well as the reuse and repurposing of materials, has expanded.
 The development of the MXF is a remarkable achievement: It establishes interoperability of content between various applications used in the television production chain.
-This leads to operational efficiency and creative freedom through a unified networked environment.
+Interoperability leads to operational efficiency and creative freedom through a unified, networked environment.
 MXF is a file transfer format, which is openly available to all interested parties.
 It is not compression-scheme specific and simplifies the integration of systems using MPEG and digital video (DV) as well as future, as yet unspecified, compression strategies.
-This means the transportation of these different files will be independent of content, not dictated by the use of any specific manufacturers' equipment.
-Any required processing can simply be achieved by automatically invoking the appropriate hardware or software codec.
+Simplified integration means the transportation of these different files will be independent of content, not dictated by the use of any particular manufacturers' equipment.
+Any required processing can be achieved simply by automatically invoking the appropriate hardware or software codec.
 MXF is designed for operational use and for environments where all handling processes are seamless to the user.
 MXF has also been adopted as the foundation for D-Cinema distribution.

 SMPTE Color Bars© Television Test Patterns have set THE consistent reference point for more than four decades to ensure color is calibrated correctly on broadcast monitors, programs, and on video cameras and displayed beautifully for consumers.
 Using color bars allows video, RGB, LCD, and Plasma displays, as well as duplication, television and webcast facilities, to maintain the intended chroma and luminance levels.